-Myanmar generals had 'genocidal intent' against Rohingya, must face justice: U.N.
+U.N. calls for Myanmar generals to be tried for genocide, blames Facebook for incitement

 “We do not have a copy of a direct order that says ‘undertake genocide tomorrow please’.
 But that is the case almost universally when cases of genocide have gone before the courts,” Sidoti said.

-Darusman said a wider confidential list of suspects included civilians and insurgents as well as members of the military.

-The U.N. panel, set up last year, interviewed 875 victims and witnesses in Bangladesh and other countries, and analysed documents, videos, photographs and satellite images.
+The U.N. panel, set up last year, interviewed 875 victims and witnesses in Bangladesh and other countries, and analyzed documents, videos, photographs and satellite images.

-Decades of state-sponsored stigmatisation against Rohingya had resulted in “institutionalised oppression from birth to death”, the report said.
+Decades of state-sponsored stigmatization against Rohingya had resulted in “institutionalized oppression from birth to death”, the report said.

-The Rohingya, who regard themselves as native to Rakhine state, are widely considered as interlopers by Myanmar’s Buddhist majority and are denied citizenship.
+The Rohingya, who regard themselves as native to Myanmar’s Rakhine state, are widely considered as interlopers by the country’s Buddhist majority and are denied citizenship.

-“The Tatmadaw acts with complete impunity and has never been held accountable.
-Its standard response is to deny, dismiss and obstruct,” the U.N. report said.

 Members of the panel had accused Facebook in March of allowing its platform to be used to incite violence.
 The report said the social media company should have acted quicker.